-The West of England is a prosperous city region with a population of 1.1 million and an economy worth over £33bn a year.
-The region is diverse, with the vibrant densely populated cities of Bristol and Bath, complemented by surrounding rural areas and towns.
-The region's growth has exceeded the national average over the past 15 years, while population grew by nine per cent between 2001 and 2011.
-Productivity is the highest of all the largest city regions in the United Kingdom outside London, and the region is one of the few net contributors to the UK economy.
+In 2017, the West of England Combined Authority (WECA) was formed to help support increasing The West of England is a prosperous city region coordination of transport, housing and skills with a population of 1.1 million and an economy across the area administered by Bath & North worth over £33bn a year.
+The region is diverse, East Somerset Council, Bristol City Council and with the vibrant densely populated cities of South Gloucestershire Council.
+It is a legal body Bristol and Bath, complemented by surrounding that can make transport decisions at the combined rural areas and towns.
+The region's growth has authority level and receive devolved powers exceeded the national average over the past 15 and resources.
+It is through the West of England years, while population grew by nine per cent Joint Committee that WECA and North Somerset between 2001 and 2011.
+Productivity is the highest Council make decisions at the West of England of all the largest city regions in the United Kingdom level.
+Central government has devolved £30m per outside London, and the region is one of the few annum for 30 years to WECA, giving more local net contributors to the UK economy. control and accountability over spending.
+The West of England authorities will continue to work closely The West of England is known across the UK and with partners, including the West of England Local further afield for its creativity and quality of life; it Enterprise Partnership.

-The West of England is known across the UK and further afield for its creativity and quality of life; it is recognised as one of the best places to live in Britain.
+is recognised as one of the best places to live in Britain.
 The region attracts students and visitors from across the globe who recognise the unique cities and towns and top-performing universities.
 It has a highly skilled and talented workforce, which is attracted by the top-class job opportunities, supporting the clusters of world-leading sectors within or adjacent to the region including aerospace, financial, nuclear and innovation.